Alaska’s Bearclaw Lodge

 Rob and Lisa have three daughters that have grown up working in Alaska during the summer months.
 Now, as young adults they are involved in a larger capacity with both locations.

 Currently, Rob’s oldest daughter Andi and her husband Alvin work primarily at Bearclaw Lodge and assist in the overall management of the Alaska fishing lodge operation.
-Their middle daughter Rylie is a D1 athlete who plays volleyball and is also a Senior at Texas State University.
+Their middle daughter Rylie was a D2 and D1 athlete who played volleyball for both Texas A&M Commerce and Texas State University helping to win conference championships at both universities.
 Rylie is the assistant manager at Alaska Kingfishers.
-Their youngest daughter, Cameron is a Freshman at Texas A&M University and assists with managing the hospitality and kitchen duties at Alaska Kingfishers.
+Their youngest daughter, Cameron is a student at Texas A&M University and assists with managing the hospitality and kitchen duties at Alaska Kingfishers.

-Both Bearclaw Lodge and Alaska Kingfishers provide a family safe atmosphere so that you can be sure you and your family will have a great trip and a memorable experience.
+Both our Alaska fishing lodge and Alaska Kingfishers provide a family safe atmosphere so that you can be sure you and your family will have a great trip and a memorable experience.

 We want your experience at Bearclaw Lodge to be positive, from the booking process all the way through to your departure of our Alaska fishing lodge.
 Visit our Planning Your Trip page for travel information and to submit your itinerary once your reservation is made.
 Be sure to complete our Waiver & Release Form when booking.